Finding Theme Communities from Database Networks: Theme Community Indexing

 \nop{ A SE-Tree is a basic data structure that enumerates all the patterns in the power set of $S$.
 Each node of the SE-Tree stores an item in $S$.
 The $i$-th node of the SE-Tree is denoted by $n_i$, the item stored in $n_i$ is denoted by $s_{n_i}\in S$.
 We map each item in $S$ to a unique rank using a \emph{ranking function} $\psi: S \rightarrow \mathbb{Z}^+$.
 For the $j$-th item $s_j$ in $S$, the ranking function maps $s_j$ to its rank $j$ in $S$, that is, $\psi(s_j) = j$. \nop{We compare a pair of items $s_i$ and $s_j$ in $S$ by a \emph{pre-imposed order}, that is, \emph{if $j > i$ then $s_j > s_i$}.} Then, for every node $n_i$ of the SE-Tree, we build a child of $n_i$ for each item $s_j\in S$ that satisfies $\psi(s_j) > \psi(s_{n_i})$.
 In this way, every node $n_i$ of the SE-Tree uniquely represents a pattern in the power set of $S$, denoted by $\mathbf{p}_i\subseteq S$, which is the union of the items stored in all the nodes along the path from the root to $n_i$.
 As shown in Figure~\ref{Fig:tct}, the SE-Tree of $S=\{s_1, s_2, s_3, s_4\}$ has 16 nodes $\{n_0, n_1, n_2, \cdots, n_{15}\}$.
 For node $n_{13}$, the path from the root to $n_{13}$ contains nodes $\{n_0, n_1, n_6, n_{13}\}$, where $s_{n_0}=\emptyset$, $s_{n_1}=s_1$, $s_{n_6}=s_3$ and $s_{n_{13}}=s_4$, thus $\mathbf{p}_{13}=\{s_1, s_3, s_4\}$. }

 A SE-Tree is a basic data structure that enumerates all the subsets of a set $S$.
 A total order $\prec$ on the items in $S$ is assumed.
-Thus, any subset of $S$ can be written as a sequence of items in order $\prec$.
+Thus, any subset of $S$ can be written as a sequence of items in the order of $\prec$. \nop{ \todo{This is not right. $\prec$ is the order on the alphabet.
+Subsets of $S$ has to be ordered using the dictionary order based on $\prec$ instead of $\prec$ itself.}}